 Finding currency exchange in Gdansk

-There are many currency exchanges in Gdansk, so finding one is easy anytime.
-There are some in the shopping malls, Old Town and of course in the airport.
+Finding currency exchange in Gdansk is easy, as there are many of them thorough the city.
+There are some in the shopping malls, Old Town and of course at the airport.
 However, there are places where changing money may make your stay in Gdansk very expensive.

+First of all, the currency we use in Gdansk – just like in the whole of Poland, is Zloty (PLN).
+It is sometimes referred to as Polish New Zloty, as we had a denomination in 1995, but the word “New” doesn’t officially appear either on the coins or on the banknotes.
+Some big supermarkets, fuel stations and souvenir shops accept EUR – but the rate is significantly worse and you will receive the change in PLN.
 It doesn’t matter if you bring EUR, USD or GBP to change it.
-All of them are exchangeable and spread is similar – you can change it into PLN do that in any money exchange.
-But if you don’t want to change money into PLN, and just pay with cash – it is only possible in EUR.
-Some big supermarkets, fuel stations and souvenir shops accept EUR – but the rate is significantly worse and you will receive the change in PLN.
+All of them are exchangeable and spread is similar – you can change it into PLN in any money exchange.
+But if you don’t want to change money into PLN, and just pay with cash – it is only possible in EUR, and only in big supermarkets.
+It is also very difficult to change coins – and even if it’s possible, the rate is significantly worse than for banknotes.

 Changing money in the street

 You should never, absolutely never change money in the street.
 Actually, it’s very unlikely that you are approached to change money, but if you are, just go away.
-There are plenty of currency exchanges, and in the most of them the spreads are reasonable.
-It’s not worth to risk your money for 2 more groszes for one EUR or USD.
-Changing in the street is risky, avoid it.
+There are plenty of currency exchanges, and in most of them, the spreads are reasonable.
+It’s not worth risking your money for 2 more groszes for one EUR or USD.
+Money exchange in the street is risky, avoid it.

 Old Polish Zloty